syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 ![](GettingStarted_images/GettingStarted_img2.png)

 ## Grouping
-The SfListView allows displaying the items in a group using the `SfListView.View.GroupDescriptors` property.
-Create `GroupDescriptor` for the property to be grouped and add it in the View.GroupDescriptors collection.
+The SfListView allows displaying the items in a group by using the `SfListView.View.GroupDescriptors` property.
+Create a `GroupDescriptor` for the property to be grouped and add it in the View.GroupDescriptors collection.

 GroupDescriptor object holds the following properties: